Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Stoneware came into production after the invention of earthenware.
 Compared to earthenware, it takes a long time to fire.
 Most stoneware is fired at temperatures between 2000°F and 2400° F (1093 and 1315 °C), which is hotter than volcanic lava.
 Stoneware is vitrified at these extremely high temperatures, turning the exterior glazes into glass.
 Stoneware can currently be produced using a variety of clay shades, unlike porcelain, which is now almost exclusively white.
 Additionally, some stoneware has different clay colors blended in for a distinctive twist.

-Sanitary equipment like sinks and baths are made of stoneware.
-Stonewares are also used in the chemical sector to create pumps, valves, absorption towers, drainage pipes, underground cable sheathings, sewerage pipes, and residential pipes.
-Despite being more affordable than many other building supplies, however, they are fragile and have little market value once damaged.
+Sanitary equipment such as sinks and baths is commonly made from stoneware.
+It is also used in the chemical industry to produce components like pumps, valves, absorption towers, drainage pipes, underground cable sheaths, sewer pipes, and residential pipes.
+Although stoneware is more cost-effective than many other building materials, it is prone to fragility and tends to have limited market value if damaged.

 Advanced Ceramics